 Bradshaw says: “Even now it is difficult to find an online publisher who writes better for the web.”

 The online team is even better at writing news headlines.
 Its editors compress the gist of an entire story into just five or six words.
 Most headlines fit inside that Ceefax page width of 40 characters.

-It boils down to thinking clearly — then turning your thoughts into words in a logical fashion.
+After that, good technology writing boils down to understanding your subject matter and thinking clearly — then turning your thoughts into words.

 Start by sticking to basic words and simple sentence structures.
 Don’t worry if it feels like plodding.
 You can experiment when you feel more confident.